 Director and Member of Finance, Risk and Audit Committee | October 2017

 Julianne Anderson is a finance executive who has found success leading teams in complex organisations, both within Australia and internationally.
-She is a highly regarded business partner who provides expertise in all facets of financial management and is particularly passionate about mentoring and coaching to develop careers and assist attaining professional goals.
+She is a highly regarded business partner who provides expertise in all facets of financial management and corporate governance and is passionate about mentoring and coaching the next generation of finance leaders.

 Julianne held various finance executive roles spanning a 26-year career with ExxonMobil.
-Career highlights included process change implementation, efficiency improvements, re-designed financial controls and large construction project financial management.
-At Mobil Oil New Zealand, Julianne successfully led a large team through a significant merger and assumed responsibilities for corporate governance, tax, and financial and management reporting.
+Career highlights included process change implementation, efficiency improvements, re-design of financial controls and financial management of a major construction project.
+At Mobil Oil New Zealand, Julianne successfully led a large team through a global merger and significant organisation culture change.

 Director and Finance, Risk and Audit Committee Chair | November 2016